 Additionally, Smart Home America strongly advises the adoption of the 2015 IRC/IBC flood-resistant construction standards.
 Flooding is one of the most devastating and shared hazards facing communities today.
 By incorporating added steps to mitigate against wind and flood hazards, the durability and strength of homes can be increased while bolstering the safety of residents.

-NOTE: By adopting this Supplemental Code, municipalities and jurisdictions recognize that individual homes built, re-roofed or otherwise permitted under this code will be constructed to code-plus standards but will not be designated as a FORTIFIED Home™.
+NOTE: By adopting this Supplemental Code, municipalities and jurisdictions recognize that individual homes built, re-roofed, or otherwise permitted under this code will be constructed to code-plus standards but will not be designated as a FORTIFIED Home™.
 To be identified as a FORTIFIED Home™ and issued a Designation Certificate, a homeowner, or the builder, must voluntarily contract the services of a Certified FORTIFIED Evaluator™.
 They are the only professional able to inspect and collect relevant documentation confirming that a home meets all the requirements of the IBHS FORTIFIED Home™ program.
-Adoption of the Supplemental Code also allows the local building code to be consistent with FEMA’s P-804, Wind Retrofit Guide for Residential Buildings

 FEMA and FORTIFIED, P-804

-Learn about the cost-effectiveness of using hurricane-resistant home improvements as outlined in P-804 here.
+Adoption of the Code Supplement allows local building code to be consistent with FEMA's P-804, Wind Retrofit Guide for Residential Buildings.
+FEMA issued a Job Aid outlining the cost-effectiveness of using hurricane-resistant home improvements as outlined in P-804.
 This Job Aid establishes the use of pre-determined benefits to demonstrate the cost-effectiveness of wind retrofit projects that comply with FEMA P-804, Wind Retrofit Guide for Residential Buildings.
-This eliminates the requirement for Applicants/subapplicants to conduct a separate benefit-cost analysis for a hurricane wind retrofit project that meets the criteria identified.
+Building to these standards eliminates the requirement for Applicants/sub applicants to conduct a separate benefit-cost analysis for a hurricane wind retrofit project that meets the criteria identified.